calvan-liang/calvan-liang.github.io/projects/dandeliongotchi.md

 Dandeliongotchi is created using a Java integrated development environment (IDE) called Eclipse.
 This was a solo project, so I had to manage myself wisely.
 Within two to three days, I had a working prototype where values of variables change over time and could be changed by the player.

 When I finished this project, I understood how to manipulate values over time, create an area of collision (detection of the mouse clicking on a picture), and code graphics in Java.
-I also familiarized myself and gained experience with Eclipse.
+I also familiarized myself and gained experience with the Java IDE Eclipse.

+Video Demonstration: <a href="https://www.dailymotion.com/video/x61vpuf"><i class="large github icon"></i>Dandeliongotchi</a>